Ah, that glorious day when you finally get your braces off. I bet you can’t wait.

 You can get either a removable retainer or a permanent retainer.

-You can and should remove these retainers when you eat, drink, and brush your teeth.
+Whatever removable retainer you get, you can and should remove them when you eat, drink, and brush your teeth.
 This is the most convenient way of doing things and it prevents food getting stuck in it.
 But because they’re removable, it’s possible they could get damaged or lost.

 On the other hand, permanent (aka fixed) retainers is a piece of wire that eh orthodontist cements to the back of your teeth (upper or lower), typically spanning multiple teeth.
 From the front, no one will be able to notice them.
 Once you get a fixed retainer, you won’t have to think about it, except for the period of time where you get used to the strange feeling in your mouth.